 Budget-friendly strategies to start a beauty business

-1. Research and Plan your beauty business ideas
+Step 1: Research and plan your beauty business

-Episode 157: From bootstrapping to award-winning beauty brand: interview with founder Roshanne Dorsett of The Glowcery.
+Episode 157: From bootstrapping to award-winning beauty brand

 Research your market

-It may take you time to arrive at your own niche, mission and formulating ethos, but do not rush these important first steps.
-Sandra took over a year to devise her brand and mission before she made her first products available for sale.
-Once you have honed your ideas, you will need to research the market for your proposed brand and identify a demand for your products.
+It may take some time to define your niche, mission, and formulation philosophy, but it’s important not to rush these foundational steps.
+For instance, Sandra of Nopalera spent over a year refining her brand and mission before launching her first products.
+Once your ideas are solidified, you’ll need to research the market to ensure there’s demand for your brand.

-One misconception that deters people from starting a beauty business at home is the cost of equipment.
-We imagine vast cosmetic production lines – the kind that beauty conglomerates employ – and think that we need expensive, glossy equipment that can turn out thousands of units of product.
+A common misconception that often holds people back from starting a home-based beauty business is the perceived cost of equipment.
+Many imagine the large-scale production lines of beauty conglomerates and think they need expensive, high-tech machinery capable of producing thousands of units.

-There is no need to invest in expensive homogenisers until you need to upscale.
-Sandra, for instance, made just 100 units of her cosmetics when she created her first batch for sale.
+There is no need to invest in expensive equipment at first.
+Sandra, for instance, formulated just 100 units when she created her first batch for sale.
+Here’s how to set up your home lab:

-When you start learning to formulate, all you need is a basic set of tools, all of which are cheap and most of which are readily sourced at home or from leading online stores.
-The next step, once you are formulating with a view to selling your cosmetics, is to invest in some more professional lab equipment, such as larger capacity digital scales and a blender (you can manage well with a stick blender with smaller batches and purchase that counter-top homogeniser later on).
+When you start learning to formulate, all you need is a basic set of tools, which are cheap and easy to source.
+The next step is to invest in some more professional lab equipment, such as larger capacity digital scales and a blender.
+However, you can manage well with a stick blender with smaller batches and purchase that countertop homogeniser later on.

 Do I need a licence to sell skincare products?